sevenwestmedia-labs/json-react-layouts/README.md

 React is great for building web applications, but sometimes using React directly for websites can lead to a bunch of higher order components, hooks or helper functions which you need to use on every page route.

-React pages makes it easier to solve all the cross cutting concerns which pop up in a nice centrally managed way.
+JSON React layouts makes it easier to solve all the cross cutting concerns which pop up in a nice centrally managed way.
 It also opens up the possibility of CMS managing page layouts because pages are written as plain JS objects.

 ## Goals